Rebasing

 We can use a simple example to check this.
 Let’s say that on Monday the total number of tokens after rebase (NumTokens_Total_Old) was 2 (implying a fund Net Asset Value of $2.00).
 Let’s also say that at the end of Monday, we had received $2 in net income, so the Net Asset Value of the fund at the end of the day (NetAssetValue) was now $4.
 This implies that the NAV per token is 4 dollars / 2 tokens = $2/token.
 To make the NAV per token $1.00 after rebase on Tuesday, we need to double the number of tokens.
 In this case, the rebasing factor would be $4/2 = 2.
 If we therefore doubled the number of rOUSG tokens everyone had, the NAV per token would be reduced to $1.

-Finally, please note that when your rOUSG balance increases due to rebasing, while you will see the balance increase in your wallet, you will will not see an accompanying transaction in your wallet’s activity or on a block explorer, since no tokens are actually being sent but instead are simply being rebased.
+Finally, please note that when your rOUSG balance increases due to rebasing, while you will see the balance increase in your wallet, you will not see an accompanying transaction in your wallet’s activity or on a block explorer, since no tokens are actually being sent but instead are simply being rebased.

 How often do you rebase rOUSG?